How to use match case in Python

 print(f"Point is at coordinates ({x}, {y})")--OUTPUT--Point is at coordinates (10, 20)

-• The final case (x, y) acts as a catch-all, capturing any two-element tuple that didn't fit the more specialized conditions above it.
+case (x, y):acts as a fallback, capturing any two-item tuple that didn't meet the more specific criteria above it.

 Advanced pattern matching techniques